shimming-toolbox/shimming-toolbox/docs/source/miscellaneous/residuals_eq.rst

 remaining inhomogeneity) according to a specific objective function.

-The variables and notation used in the equations will first be defined, then the residual formulations for each optimization method (pseudo-inverse, quadratic programming, least squares, BFGS, etc.) will be detailed.
+The variables and notation used in the equations will first be defined, then the residual formulations for each optimization method (pseudo-inverse, quadratic programming, SLSQP, BFGS, etc.) will be detailed.

 Definitions of symbols
 ----------------------